nitin42/animate-components/docs/usage.md

 ```
 ### as
-Now you can render the animation component using any element by using the prop `as`.
+An element type to render as using the prop `as`.

 ```javascript